 The Bottom Line

-You could be wondering why your dachshund could be licking their paws; this could be the normal process of grooming, but excessive licking could be related to health issues.
+You could be wondering why your dachshund could be licking their paws and this could be the normal process of grooming.
+But excessive licking could be related to health issues.